 Bottom Line: We need to try to eat the best we can, as often as we can, in order to feel the best we can.
 Make sense?

-I believe we are overloaded with wellness information right now and that makes it hard to decide on the right thing to eat in the eyes of all the experts out there.
-I personally find information on nutrition, vitamins, and supplements sometimes confusing and conflicting and it can leave me questioning my own choices no matter how evidence-based they are.
+I believe we are overloaded with wellness information right now and that makes it hard to decide on the right things to do in the eyes of all the “experts” out there.
+I personally find information on nutrition, vitamins, and supplements sometimes confusing and conflicting, leaving me to question my own choices no matter how evidence-based they are.